Back to All Events

 Featuring contributions from:

-Carlos Barberena, Jesus Barraza, Michael Bell, Reginald BoClair, Stephanie Bonds, Sarah Brannon, Dorothy Burge, Melanie Cervantes, Carri Cook, Monica Cosby, Robert Curry, Michelle Daniel Jones, Christian Dior Noel, Joseph Dole, Raul Dorado, William Estrada, Darrell W. Fair, Charles Hill, Renaldo Hudson, Candace Hunter, Antonio Kendrick, Darnell Lane, Lisa Lee and National Public Housing Museum, Damon Locks, Rodney Love, Lucky Pierre (Kevin Kaempf, Michael Thomas, Mary Zerkel), Juan Luna, Breanna Maldonado, Jerel Matthews, Shaneva McReynolds, Pablo Mendoza, Olivia Mikolai Ridge, Lakeshia Murph, Daniel Perkins, Steven Ramirez, Erika Ray, Benny Rios DonJuan, Sarah Ross, Carl Smith, Lonnie Smith, James Soto, Michael Simmons, Michael M. Sullivan, Johnny Taylor, Devon Terrell, Chip Thomas, Antwon Tyler, jina valentine and Sylvan Palm Valentine, Angie Variella, Decedrick Walker, Eric Watkins, Anna Martine Whitehead, Carl Williams, and more
+Carlos Barberena, Michael Bell, Reginald BoClair, Stephanie Bonds, Sarah Brannon, Dorothy Burge, Carri Cook, Monica Cosby, Robert Curry, Michelle Daniel Jones, Devon Daniels, Dignidad Rebelde (Jesus Barraza & Melanie Cervantes), Christian Dior Noel, Joseph Dole, Raul Dorado, William Estrada, Darrell W. Fair, Charles Hill, Renaldo Hudson, Candace Hunter, Antonio ‘TK’ Kendrick, Darnell Lane, Lisa Lee & the National Public Housing Museum, Damon Locks, Rodney Love, Lucky Pierre, (Kevin Kaempf, Michael Thomas, & Mary Zerkel), Juan Luna, Breanna Maldonado, Jerel Matthews, Shaneva McReynolds, Pablo Mendoza, Ryan Miller, Lakeshia Murph, Leslie Peace, Daniel Perkins, Maria Pike, Fernanda Ponce, Steven P. Ramirez, Erika Ray, Olivia Mikolai Ridge, Benny Rios DonJuan, Sarah Ross, Carlvosier Smith, Lonnie Smith, James Soto, Michael Simmons, Michael M. Sullivan, Johnny Taylor, Devon Terrell, Chip Thomas, Antwon Tyler, jina valentine & Sylvan Palm Valentine, Connie Vantlin, Angie Varriale, Decedrick Walker, Eric Watkins, Anna Martine Whitehead, Carl Williams, and more

-This exhibition is co-sponsored by Co-Prosperity, the Prison + Neighborhood Arts/Education Project, and Beyond Prisons at Center for the Study of Race, Politics & Culture at the University of Chicago and is supported in part by Illinois Humanities and Woods Fund Chicago.
+This exhibition is presented by Co-Prosperity, the Prison + Neighborhood Arts/Education Project, and the Center for the Study of Race, Politics & Culture’s Beyond Prisons Initiative at the University of Chicago and is supported in part by Illinois Humanities, Woods Fund Chicago, and the Andrew W. Mellon Foundation.

-Special thanks to Victoria Alvarez, Ben Austen, Ahniya Butler, Audrey Catalano, Raphael Jackson, Noah Karapanagiotidis, S.Y.
-Lim, Arianna Salgado, and Nick Wylie.
+Special thanks to Antony Ablan and Rebirth of Sound, Victoria Alvarez, Ben Austen, Ahniya Butler, Anaga Dalal, Raphel Jackson, Noah Karapanagiotidis, Tierra Kilpatrick, S.Y.
+Lim, Tracye Matthews, Pablo Mendoza, Marilyn Richardson, Arianna Salgado, Gina Samuels, Indigo Wright, and Nick Wylie.

 PUBLIC PROGRAMS